AS-Adil/Emergency-Service/readme.md

 ### 1. What is the difference between getElementById, getElementsByClassName, and querySelector / querySelectorAll?

+-  Answer:- The difference is

--  Answer:- getElementByID() find element by its id
+            getElementByID() find element by its id

             getElementsByClassName() find all element that matches the given class (returns HTMLCollection)